Alex427427427/infinite_portrait/README.md

 		Search up how to whitelist a folder containg this repo, for your particular antivirus software.)

+(NOTE:
+	If on linux, use the code on the linux branch.
-(NOTE: if on linux, the OS actually performs the computations efficiently enough
-	to accurately reflect the set time.sleep.
+	A few changes to the code were required, including the code to automatically resize window, the double back slashes turned into forward slashes. if on linux, the OS actually performs the computations efficiently enough to accurately reflect the set time.sleep.
 My current time.sleep is adjusted for Windows running speed.
 You may adjust it as you see fit.
 	The code can be found in infinite_portrait.py.